liam-murray-xealth/otel-nest-hello/docs/index.md

 - You may want to change feat vs fix to influence the next proposed version
 - You forgot to merge a PR with a conventional commit message (so release-please ignores it)

 Ensuring the PR title conforms to conventional-commit syntax is the best line of defense (see the GHA workflows).
+We have a lint-pr workflow to ensure the PR has a conventional-commit title.

 #### Solution for unprotected main branch